mpapis/sm_backup/README.md

     6 0 * * * ~/lib/backup_sh/backup_something.sh

-and save the changes by pressing `ESC :wq` (vim editor), this will call the backup everyday at 6am.
+save the changes by pressing `ESC :wq` (vim editor), this will call the backup everyday at 6am.

 ## available functions